t-sager/pubias/README.md

 # pubias
 Code for a R Package which implements identification &amp; correction for Publication Bias using the approach by Andrews &amp; Kasy (2019).

+# Install

+`devtools::install_github("t-sager/pubias", build_vignettes = TRUE)`

+To get more infomation about the procedures implmented in the package and the avaible functions, please check the vignette with `utils::vignette("pubias()")`.